-The TFS Leaving Early plan template can be used to assist the resident with the details of their plan - Click here to Download >
+The Bushfire Safety Guide features a plan template that can be used to assist the resident with the details of their plan - Click here to Download >

-The BRN online plan tool is another template format for a plan.
+The TFS Bushfire Plan tool is an online template format for a plan.

 Agencies delivering volunteering programs, home care packages and NDIS can be supported by regional Community Development Officers that deliver the Bushfire-Ready Neighbourhoods program in targeted high risk communities.